abhi02495/nodejs-api/README.md

+**Was for the interview purpose.
+No changes.
+Just for practice purpose this repo will be used now.

 Below Heroku links to access the app - (Use Postman for better experience - https://github.com/abhi02495/nodejs-api/blob/main/NodeJs%20APIs.postman_collection.json)

 -> POST (Add an item in the cart)